 C. Flood-Prone Areas.

 Flood-prone areas include areas located in Floodways and Zone "A" of the Flood Insurance Rate Map prepared by the Federal Emergency Management Agency applicable to areas located in the City of Sanford.
-In addition to regulation of flood-prone areas contained in this Schedule, see Article V, Flood Protection Land Development Regulations, of the Sanford City Code for land development regulations applicable to construction in flood hazard areas

 D. Groundwater Aquifer Recharge Areas.

 Effective groundwater aquifer recharge areas shall include, but are not limited to, those areas identified as "Most Effective" and "Moderately Effective" by the Florida Department of Natural Resources.
 Such information shall be delineated on the Water Resource Map, 1"=1,000', compiled by and available for public inspection at the Office of the Administrative Official.